localstack/docs/content/en/user-guide/aws/cognito/index.md

 ---
 title: "Cognito"
 linkTitle: "Cognito"
-categories: ["LocalStack Pro"]
 description: >
-  Get started with AWS Cognito on LocalStack
+  Get started with Cognito on LocalStack
-aliases:
-  - /aws/cognito/
 ---

-The [AWS Cognito](https://aws.amazon.com/cognito/) service enables you to manage authentication and access control for AWS-backed apps and resources.

-LocalStack Pro contains basic support for authentication via Cognito.
-You can create Cognito user pools, sign up and confirm users, set up Lambda triggers, and use the `COGNITO_USER_POOLS` authorizer integration with API Gateway.
+## Introduction

+Cognito is managed identity service provided by AWS which is used for securing user authentication, authorization, and managing user identities in web and mobile applications.
+Cognito enables developers to add user sign-up, sign-in, and access control functionalities to their applications.
+Cognito supports various authentication methods, including social identity providers, SAML-based identity providers, and custom authentication flows.

+LocalStack supports Cognito via the Pro/Team offering, allowing you to use the Cognito APIs in your local environment to manage authentication and access control for your local application and resources.
+The supported APIs are available on our [Cognito Identity coverage page](https://docs.localstack.cloud/references/coverage/coverage_cognito-identity/) and [Cognito User Pools coverage page](https://docs.localstack.cloud/references/coverage/coverage_cognito-idp/), which provides information on the extent of Cognito's integration with LocalStack.

 {{< alert title="Note">}}
-By default, local Cognito does not send actual email messages.
-To enable this feature, you will require an email address and the corresponding SMTP settings.
-Please refer to the [Configuration]({{< ref "configuration#emails" >}}) guide for instructions on how to configure the connection parameters of your SMTP server.
+By default, LocalStack's Cognito does not send actual email messages.
+However, if you wish to enable this feature, you will need to provide an email address and configure the corresponding SMTP settings.
+The instructions on configuring the connection parameters of your SMTP server can be found in the [Configuration]({{< ref "configuration#emails" >}}) guide to allow your local Cognito environment to send email notifications.
 {{< /alert >}}

-## User pools and basic authentication flows
+## Getting started

+This guide is designed for users new to Cognito and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

-The following subsections illustrate how you can create a user pool and client, and then sign up and authenticate a new user in the pool.
+Start your LocalStack container using your preferred method.
+We will demonstrate how you can create a Cognito user pool and client, and then sign up and authenticate a new user in the pool.

 ### Creating a User Pool

-Just as with AWS, you can create a user pool in LocalStack with the following command:
+To create a user pool, you can use the [`CreateUserPool`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_CreateUserPool.html) API call.
+The following command creates a user pool named `test`:

 {{< command >}}
 $ awslocal cognito-idp create-user-pool --pool-name test
 {{< /command >}}

-The response should look similar to this:
+You can see an output similar to the following:

 ```json
 "UserPool": {